Prerequisites: Parallel registration in BIOS 101L.

-This course does not count towards the biology major.
-High school chemistry or equivalent strongly recommended.
+Credit toward the degree cannot be earned in both BIOS 101 and BIOS 110.
+BIOS 101 does not count in the Biological Sciences major.
+High school chemistry strongly recommended.
 Not intended for most Life Sciences majors; such students should take LIFE 120-LIFE 120L and LIFE 121-LIFE 121L instead.

 Description: Introduction to biology with a focus on organization of molecules and cells to the level of human body systems; basic structure (anatomy) and function (physiology) of human tissues, organs and organ systems; reproduction, genetics; DNA technology and genetic engineering.